 · Leeds Castle - Situated confusingly in Kent, Leeds Castle, has 900 years of history within its walls.
 Home to 6 Medieval queens, including Henry V's widow, Queen Catherine de Valois, it has also belonged to King Henry VIII and his wife Queen Katherine of Aragon, became a private mansion in Jacobean and Georgian times, a socialite's dream party venue in the 30s and a hospital during WWII.
 It has fantastic exhibitions and seasonal falconry displays.

 About an hour's drive from London, or catch the train from London Victoria to Bearsted (1 hour) and pick up a bus from there.

 · Clacton on Sea - Fancy a trip to the sea?
 Enjoy sandy beaches, entertainment arcades and a historic pier in this traditional British sea side town about an hour and a half out of London Liverpool Street Station.

 · Portsmouth - Historic naval town, the birthplace of Charles Dickens and home to Nelson's Flagship HMS Victory, the National Museum of the Royal Navy and the pride of Henry VIII's fleet, the Mary Rose, painstakingly reclaimed from the seabed.
+We have a full blog about the Mary Rose Museum here!
 1 hour 38 from London Waterloo

 · Stonehenge - This prehistoric monument lies about 90 miles west of London.
 You can catch a train from Waterloo to Salisbury and then pick up a tour bus to the visitor centre, but for ease, take one of the many coach tours that leave from London.
 One of the most famous landmarks in the UK, Archaeologists reckon it is between 4000 and 5000 years old.
 It was added to the UNESCO World Heritage Sites list in 1986.